Wyoming, New South Wales: Wyoming Shopping Village

 Wyoming Shopping Village is a neighbourhood shopping complex in the suburb, catering for the needs of the residents, and houses a Coles supermarket.
-The complex was rebuilt in 2004, with all stores except Coles being demolished and replaced.
+The complex was rebuilt in 2004.

 Wyoming Community Centre

 Wyoming Community Centre is the Local Community Neighbourhood Centre.
 It is at 147 Maidens Brush Road and provides a wide range of services, activities and referrals for the local community.
 It is a not for profit organization.

 Heritage listings

 Wyoming has a number of heritage-listed sites, including: